Fourth Sunday in Ordinary Time

 It is not only the absence of war.
 The peace which God wants on earth is the total and radical reconstruction of life, of nature and of communal life or living together.
 It is the Shalôm, the Peace announced by the prophets and given by Jesus to his disciples (Jn 20, 21).

-Blessed are those who are persecuted in the cause of justice
+Blessed are those who are persecuted in

 In the world constructed and organized according to the egoism of persons and groups of persons (like the Neo-liberal system which dominates the world today) the one who desires to live the disinterested love will be persecuted and will die on the cross.